Pavel Meletiev: Catholic bishop

 In the summer of 1946 along with her sister Abbess Serafima Meletieva joined the Catholic Church.
 From 1946 turned a Catholic titular bishop of the Eastern Rite.
 Its scope has been responsible for pastoral care of Catholic communities in the Russian Western Europe.
 To this end, he traveled, visiting temples, made of worship, consecrated the new church, supplied the new priests, preached.

 From 1948 he lived in Belgium : first in the monastery Sheveton, and with 1951 - in Brussels, where he took an active part in the work of the Russian Catholic Centre, served in the house church, worked with Kornievski and Russian Catholic publishing house, "Life with God."
-In 1950, the Paris bulletin "Our parish" gave this description of Bishop Paul:

-Lord of producing surprisingly bright impression.
-Despite many years of severe suffering, his eyes full of gentleness, humility and forgiveness.
-Serves as the lord fervently, strictly following the constitution ... the main difficulty is the lord of relentless prayer feat.
-We can say that Bishop Paul has, in every sense of the word, the great gift of prayer.
+In 1950, the Paris bulletin "Our parish" gave this description of Bishop Paul as making a strong impression.
+Despite years of hardship, contemporarises noted his gentleness, humility and forgiveness.
+He was characterized as a fervent servant who strictly adhered to the cherch's constitutions.The bulletin emphasized his persistent dedication to prayer, concluding that he possessed, in every sence, a great gift for prayer.

 He participated in the Russian Congress of Catholic clergy in Rome in 1950, the Congress of Russian Catholics in Brussels in 1956.
 During the celebration of his 75th birthday said that:

-once seriously thought about my perfect pitch for reunification with the Roman Church and came to the conclusion that he had acted correctly, my conscience is calm, peace and joy in the Lord, reign in my soul.
+"Once seriously thought about my perfect pitch for reunification with the Roman Church and came to the conclusion that he had acted correctly, my conscience is calm, peace and joy in the Lord, reign in my soul."

 In January 1962 was adopted in Rome by Pope John XXIII.
-On 19 May 1962 was hit by a car near the house where he lived.
+On 19 May 1962, Meletiev was hit by a car near the house where he lived.
 His funeral service was committed to the Church of the Holy Cross in Belgium.
 He was buried in the cemetery Woluwe-Saint-Pierre next to his sister.